A significantly increasing portion of your revenue is now coming directly from patients.

 Take good notes during a self pay call.
 Let the patient know that you are documenting their commitment to make payment.
 Send a confirmation and perhaps a summary of your notes, as well.

 When the patient agrees to pay or make other arrangements always repeat the key facts back to him or her.
-Restate your expectations of how a when payment(s) will be made and outline any consequences of failing to follow through.
+Restate your expectations of how payment(s) will be made and outline any consequences of failing to follow through.

 The Bottom Line

 Each phone call with a patient is an opportunity to demonstrate your commitment to helping them navigate an ever-changing healthcare landscape.
 Following the above tips during self pay patient calls is a practical way to make a positive impact on your self pay collection rate and the overall patient financial experience.
 Please download the 21 tips printable checklist to share with your customer service representatives.